lucatorella/Comlink/README.md

 # Comlink
 Comlink allows you to send objects between the main app and the extension (i.e. Watch Extension).
-Comlink persists via NSKeyedArchiver the object that needs to be sent and then post a Darwin Notification.
+Comlink persists via NSKeyedArchiver the object that needs to be sent and then posts a Darwin Notification.
 The notification will be catched by Comlink which will unarchive the object and deliver it to its listeners.
-Any object can register itself to be notified whenever an object is sent.
 Please note that the objects passed must conform to the NSCoding.

 ### Background